 Property-liability premiums are deferred and earned on a pro-rata basis over the terms of the policies, typically periods of six or twelve months.
 The portion of premiums written applicable to the unexpired terms of the policies is recorded as unearned premiums.
 Premium installment receivables, net, represent premiums written and not yet collected, net of an allowance for uncollectible premiums.
 The Company regularly evaluates premium installment receivables and adjusts its valuation allowance as appropriate.
-The valuation allowance for uncollectible premium installment receivables was \$83 million and \$77 million as of December 31, 2014 and 2013, respectively.
+The valuation allowance for uncollectible premium installment receivables was \$90 million and \$83 million as of December 31, 2015 and 2014, respectively.

 Traditional life insurance products consist principally of products with fixed and guaranteed premiums and benefits, primarily term and whole life insurance products.
-Voluntary accident and health insurance products are expected to remain in force for an extended period.
+Voluntary accident and health insurance products are expected to remain in force for an extended period and therefore are primarily classified as long-duration contracts.
 Premiums from these products are recognized as revenue when due from policyholders.
 Benefits are reflected in life and annuity contract benefits and recognized in relation to premiums, so that profits are recognized over the life of the policy.